 By submitting a manuscript to the journal, authors confirm that the manuscript is free from any of the malpractices listed above.
 Authors take full responsibility for the opinions, findings and discussions presented in the manuscripts as well as resolution of all disputes arising from using copyrighted materials in their manuscripts without proper permission.
 To prevent articles from being unrightly duplicated or being subject to any other misconduct, every party involved in the publishing has to behave according to the ethical guidelines.

-All manuscripts submitted to the journal are processed with Similarity Check software to prevent plagiarism.
-Manuscripts that are highly similar to existing works in the literature will be subject to plagiarism sanctions.
+All manuscripts submitted to the journal are initially screened with iThenticate through the manuscript submission and editorial system to prevent plagiarism. iThenticate is a plagiarism screening service provided by Crossref that checks the similarity of the manuscript against millions of published research articles and documents.
+Editors may run this service for all revisions of the manuscript.
+Manuscripts that are highly similar to existing works in the literature will be subject to sanctions

 Editors will take appropriate measures when ethical concerns are raised against a manuscript under review or a published article, even if it is discovered after years after publication.
-Upon demanded, authors are required to clarify such concerns within one week.
+In cases of suspected misconduct, appropriate COPE flowcharts will be followed.
 In the event of documented malpractices or lack of reasonable explanations, one or more of the following sanctions may applied:

 - Immediate rejection of the manuscript under review,